stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-So it's not, it's not completely, you know 1, 2, 3, 4, 5, 6.
-There is a certain amount of, of hierarchical-- You know, the shorter your number, the more old and respected your family is. [__BEN:__ Mm-hmm.]
-So, Hartro has a higher number but it's much lower than David's 'cause David is at the end of things where it's like it's just the next one in the line. [__BEN:__ Yep.]
+So, it's not completely, you know 1, 2, 3, 4, 5, 6.
+There is a certain amount of hierarchical-- You know, the shorter your number, the more old and respected your family is. [__BEN:__ Mm-hmm.]
+So, Hartro has a higher number but it's much lower than David's 'cause David is at the end of things where it's, like, it's just the next one in the line. [__BEN:__ Yep.]
 You know, there is-- that's just-- So, you know, at the moment of his birth, his number might well actually be the highest there is [__BEN:__ Mm.] because he is the lowest of the low.

 #### BEN

 Oh, interesting.
-So that means there has, as of, you know, a couple of weeks ago in the, uh, show's timeline, 9,584,000...
+So that means there has, as of, you know, a couple of weeks ago in the show's timeline, 9,584,000...

 #### TIM